Starignus/PythonPractise/Session2/3-RPI_to_Arduino.md

 cat sketch.ino
 ```
 The terminal will show you the content of the file.
 As you can see it is exactly the same as the blink.ino source file we created for the blink project in the Arduino-mk section.
-ino has created this file automatically for us when we initialized the project with `ino init -t blink`.
+ino has created this file automatically for us when we initialised the project with `ino init -t blink`.
 Feel free to tweak it with *nano* to change the blinking pattern.

 **Note:** ino has two templates we can use: blink and empty. "empty" is a simple sketch with the setup and loop function already created.
-You can choose to initialize you sketch as empty by running `ino init -t blink` in a new folder.
+You can choose to initialise you sketch as empty by running `ino init -t blink` in a new folder.

 In the lib directory there is one file, called .holder, which appears to be empty.
 We are not using any libraries other than the defaults in this sketch so there will be nothing in lib.
 If we were using libraries the files would automatically be added here.